π¨π΄ Central African Republic

 Boali Waterfalls

-A picturesque natural wonder located just outside the city, perfect for adventure and relaxation.
+A beautiful natural attraction just outside the city, ideal for both adventure and relaxation.

 π Sources & References